 Colegio Santa Maria la Blanca is not registered with the NCAA SPRING TERM PROGRAMS WASHINGTON INTERN PROGRAM: English course is NCAA-certified ENGLISH REQUIREMENTS Students who are planning to play Division I or II college athletics may need to take a third term of English (or two English electives in a single term if participating in an off-campus program) in their senior year in order to meet the NCAA four-year English requirement.
 Many public - as well as more and more private - colleges/universities also require four full years of English.
 Please refer to individual program requirements for further details.
-Please direct any questions about NCAA certification to the Director of Studies or to the College Counseling Office.
+Please direct any questions about NCAA certification to the student's adviser, student's coach, the Director of Studies or to the College Counseling Office.